papertrail/salt-librato/README.md

 ### Including a plugin

-To include a plugin, include the state in your SLS file:
+To include a plugin, include the state in your SLS state file:

 ```yaml
 include: